Start a Career in Tech over 40 with Confidence

 It’s important to note that you won’t need an expensive 4-year education to be qualified for a job in tech.
 A computer science degree isn’t a necessity, which makes tech a great field to get started in after 40.

 Instead, you can learn via online or in-person classes, and grow your skills and get experience by participating in the tech community.
-A portfolio and a great interview can land you a tech job — no fancy degrees or decades of experience required.
+A portfolio, resume, LinkedIn profile, and a great interview can land you a tech job — no fancy degrees or decades of experience required.

-2. Leverage your past experience (it was not a waste of time!)
+2. Leverage your experience (it was not a waste of time!)

 When I speak to Skillcrush students in their 40s and up who want to change careers, one concern I hear them repeat is that they’ve “wasted” decades in a former career path that holds no relevance to their current search.